sabuhiabbas/unit3_2023-project/README.md

     helper_text_mode: "on_error"
     helper_text: "Please enter email"
 ```
-This piece of code shows how I create a text field and get an input from the user by using KivyMD.
-I use the same structure to get inputs in different places of codes.[^20]
+This piece of code shows the use of KivyMD to create a text field for obtaining user input.
+The text field includes a hint text to indicate the expected input, an icon on the left side to signify the type of input, and a helper text that appears in case of an error.
+This structure is used throughout the development of my solution for user inputs.[^20]
 #### KivyMD Button
 ```.kv
 MDRaisedButton: